lambdaclass/lambdaworks/crates/math/src/circle/README.md

-# Circle STARKs
+# Circle Fast-Fourier Transform (CircleFFT)

-Circle STARKs is an implementation of STARKs (Scalable Transparent ARguments of Knowledge) based on the Circle group, a mathematical structure that provides special properties for building efficient cryptographic proof systems.
+This folder contains all the necessary tools to work with the [circle FFT](https://eprint.iacr.org/2024/278), which is a suitable way of performing an analogue of the [radix-2 FFT algorithm](../fft/README.md) over fields which are not smooth.
+We say a finite field is smooth if the size of multiplicative group of the field is divisible by a sufficiently high power of 2.
+In the case of $\mathbb{Z}_p$, the previous sentence indicates that $p - 1 = 2^m c$, where $m$ is sufficiently large (for example, $2^{25}$), ensuring we can use the radix-2 Cooley-Tuckey algorithm for the FFT with vectors of size up to $2^{25}$.

+For an introduction to circle STARKs, we recommend [our blog](https://blog.lambdaclass.com/an-introduction-to-circle-starks/) or [Vitalik's explanation](https://vitalik.eth.limo/general/2024/07/23/circlestarks.html)

-## What are Circle STARKs?
+## What is the Circle Group?

-Circle STARKs are a variant of STARKs that use the Circle group as the underlying structure.
 The Circle group consists of all points (x, y) such that x² + y² = 1, where the group operation is:

 (a, b) + (c, d) = (a * c - b * d, a * d + b * c)

-This structure provides several advantages for implementing STARKs:
+This mathematical structure provides several advantages for computational operations:

 1. **Computational efficiency**: Allows faster operations compared to other structures.
-2. **Fast transform**: Implements a version of FFT (Fast Fourier Transform) adapted to the Circle group (CFFT).
+2. **Fast transform**: Enables a version of FFT (Fast Fourier Transform) adapted to the Circle group (CFFT).
-3. **Algebraic properties**: Leverages the special properties of the Circle group to optimize proofs.
+3. **Algebraic properties**: Provides special properties that can be leveraged for various cryptographic applications.

 ## Implementation

-The Circle STARKs implementation in lambdaworks includes:
+This module includes the following components:

 - **CirclePoint**: Represents a point in the Circle group.
 - **CFFT (Circle Fast Fourier Transform)**: Algorithm for evaluating polynomials at multiple points in the Circle group.
 - **Cosets**: Implementation of cosets of the Circle group.
 - **Polynomials**: Operations with polynomials adapted to the Circle group.
 - **Twiddles**: Rotation factors used in the CFFT algorithm.

+These components provide the foundation for building Circle-based cryptographic applications, including Circle STARKs.

 ## Implementation Details for CFFT